Sometimes, it is just fun to do some simple math and get nice figure, why not drawing some bifurcation diagrams.

 For this specific recurrence:

-Where is our parameter and will be some initial condition, there are multiple different behaviour (we may want to discard some few first points) for the series: stability, multiple equilibrium points and chaos.
+will be some initial condition, there are multiple different behaviour (we may want to discard some few first points) for the series: stability, multiple equilibrium points and chaos.

 We can implement the recurrence function as follow: